Selubi/selubi.github.io/docs/python/multithreading.md

 :::note
 `future.result()` rethrows an error if an error was thrown on the thread.
 As such, instead of doing `future.exception()` you can also do a try except clause.

-I myself prefer the `future.exception()` because it is more friendly to pylint.
+I myself prefer the `future.exception()` because it is more friendly to [`pylint broad-exception-caught`](https://pylint.readthedocs.io/en/latest/user_guide/messages/warning/broad-exception-caught.html).
 :::

-As we can see, adding a 'per-thread main function' abstraction layer could actually simplify the whole process.
+As we can see, adding a 'per-thread main function' abstraction layer could actually simplify the whole process when scaling.

 Last updated: November 14, 2023